 How much emotional capital are you willing to invest to get through the actual divorce process?

 Some people are more willing or able to power through it on their own while others may prefer to have help or support from outside professionals.

 What level of confrontation are you willing to withstand?

 Are you looking for a way to get divorced as peacefully as possible?

-Or are you prepared to engage in a confrontational, all-out war if necessary to fight for what you believe you are entitled to?How quickly do you want the divorce process to be completed?
+Or are you prepared to engage in a confrontational, all-out war if necessary to fight for what you believe you are entitled to (and for a judge to decide)?How quickly do you want the divorce process to be completed?

 Is it more important for you to get through the process as quickly as possible or are you willing to add a bit of extra time to the process if it means a more thorough or higher quality agreement in your case?